 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
+The valid OMB control number for this information collection is 1820-0550.
 Public reporting burden for this collection of information is estimated to average 10 hours per response, including time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
-The obligation to respond to this collection is required to obtain or retain benefits (20 U.S.C.
-1433; 20 U.S.C.
-1435).
-Send comments regarding the burden estimate or any other aspect of this collection of information, including suggestions for reducing this burden, to the U.S. Department of Education, 400 Maryland Ave., S.W., Washington, D.C.
-20210-4537 or email ICDocketMgr@ed.gov and reference the OMB Control Number 1820-0550.
-Note: Please do not return the completed Annual State Application form to this address.
+The obligation to respond to this collection is required to obtain or retain benefit under IDEA Part C (20 U.S.C.
+1400, et seq.).
+If you have any comments concerning the accuracy of the time estimate, suggestions for improving this individual collection, or if you have comments or concerns regarding the status of your individual form, application or survey, please contact Jennifer Simpson at jennifer.simpson@ed.gov / (202) 245-6042 directly.